guyAmit/archi_task3/README.md

 we will build two virtual machines:
   1) asm-nasm virtual machine for running sic code from stream
   2) sic virtual machine for running sic codes
+  3) an assmbler  wrriten in python for translating sic instractions into sic code

 the purpose of this project is to build a asm-nasm virtual machine for sic that will run a series of sic-based virtual machines, s.t. the last virtual machine will run a sic